 Is FELA a Part of the Worker's Compensation Benefit Program?

-An injured worker for the railroad system must file a claim through the Federal Employer's Liability Act (FELA), not Workers Comp., and prove that the railroad was responsible for their injuries because of negligence.
-The legal action of filing and resolving a claim under FELA is different than Worker's Compensation laws where injured workers are not required to establish fault by their employer.
+An injured worker for the railroad system must file a claim through the Federal Employer's Liability Act (FELA), not Workers compensation, and prove that the railroad was responsible for their injuries because of negligence.
+The legal action of filing and resolving a claim under FELA is different than Worker's Compensation laws where injured workers are not required to establish fault of their employer.
 Claimants hoping to resolve their case under FELA are required to show that some negligent action by the railroad directly caused their injuries.

-FELA is significantly different than Worker's Compensation that is a more arbitrary, fixed benefit program that usually under-compensates injured employees.
+FELA is significantly different than Worker's Compensation which is a more arbitrary, fixed benefit program that usually under-compensates injured employees.
 Alternatively, FELA provides comprehensive monetary recovery for every damage the injured railroad worker endured including benefits, lost wages, medical expenses, and payment for non-tangible damages including loss of enjoyment of life, pain, suffering and mental anguish.

 How do I Receive Benefits for Railroad Worker-Associated Injury?

 First, it is crucial to report the injury to your immediate supervisor, or their supervisor, and ensure that the accident report is filled out completely under the requirements of your union agreement.

 Can I be Fired for Filing an Injury Report or Hiring an Attorney?